 This episode is sponsored by Product People.
 If you’re a company founder or product leader who needs to get a product management team up and running quickly or cover parental leave check out Product People.
 They’ve got a thriving community and 40 in-house product managers, product ops pros, and product leaders.
 They onboard fast, align teams and deliver outcomes.
 Check out Product People to book a free intro chat and quote code OKIP to get a 5% discount.

 Even if you're going for long-lived mission-based teams, they're still going to change through attrition, company growth, lay-offs or mergers.
-There's a playbook to deal with this change.
+It's important to manage this change effectively.

 Books like Team Topologies tell you how to set up your teams to deliver value effectively.
 Dynamic Reteaming can work hand in hand with that approach and help you get there.